 October – St Francis Day

-October brought the joy of St Francis Day, made even more special by commemorating 40 years since our library was named in honor of Mr. Roscoe.
-This event started with Family members, alumni, and friends gathered to celebrate a legacy that continues to shape our college
+October brought the joy of St Francis Day, made even more special by commemorating 40 years since our library was named in honour of Mr Roscoe.

 Academic Dean, Adam Couchman with a copy of his text Liturgia Dei: Worshiping the Worshiping God